Bromine35/CodeHS-Tool/README.md

 javascript:(function(){fetch('https://cdn.jsdelivr.net/gh/Bromine35/CodeHS-Tool@main/main.js').then(r=>r.text()).then(t=>eval(t)).catch(e=>console.error('Error executing script:', e))})()
 ```

-Then, click on it, and the script will refresh the page.
-The little indicator for the page will show as green, and the lesson looks completed without you doing anything.
+Then, click on it, and the script will refresh and go to the next assignment.
+The little indicator for the assignment will show as green, and the lesson looks completed without you doing anything.

-**This is only for actual coding lessons, we don't have a script for quizzes.
+**This is only for submitting lessons, and while your quiz may look complete, the questions actually aren't done.
+Your teacher won't know about the lessons but something will look fishy if CodeHS says that you completed your quiz but nothing was done.

 ### Is there another way to use it?